Train station: Tracks

 In a station, there are different types of tracks to serve different purposes.
 A station may also have a passing loop with a loop line that comes off the straight main line and merge back to the main line on the other end by railroad switches to allow trains to pass.

 A track with a spot at the station to board and disembark trains is called station track or house track regardless of whether it is a main line or loop line.
 If such track is served by a platform, the track may be called platform track.
-A loop line without a platform which is used to allow a train to clear the main line at the station only, it is called passing track.
+A loop line without a platform, which is used to allow a train to clear the main line at the station only, is called passing track.
 A track at the station without a platform which is used for trains to pass the station without stopping is called through track.

 There may be other sidings at the station which are lower speed tracks for other purposes.
 A maintenance track or a maintenance siding, usually connected to a passing track, is used for parking maintenance equipment, trains not in service, autoracks or sleepers.
 A refuge track is a dead-end siding that is connected to a station track as a temporary storage of a disabled train.

 Terminus

 A "terminus" or "terminal" is a station at the end of a railway line.
 Trains arriving there have to end their journeys (terminate) or reverse out of the station.
 Depending on the layout of the station, this usually permits travellers to reach all the platforms without the need to cross any tracks – the public entrance to the station and the main reception facilities being at the far end of the platforms.

-Sometimes, however, the track continues for a short distance beyond the station, and terminating trains continue forwards after depositing their passengers, before either proceeding to sidings or reversing to the station to pick up departing passengers.
-Bondi Junction and Kristiansand Station, Norway, are like this.
+Sometimes the track continues for a short distance beyond the station, and terminating trains continue forward after depositing their passengers, before either proceeding to sidings or reversing to the station to pick up departing passengers.
+Bondi Junction, Australia and Kristiansand Station, Norway are examples.

 A terminus is frequently, but not always, the final destination of trains arriving at the station.
 Especially in continental Europe, a city may have a terminus as its main railway station, and all main lines converge on it.
 In such cases all trains arriving at the terminus must leave in the reverse direction from that of their arrival.
 There are several ways in which this can be accomplished: